-“The War Streets Spritz is named in honor of Franco Harris’ Italian army and the historic Mexican War Streets neighborhood on Pittsburgh’s North Side,” says bartender Michael Anderson of Butcher and the Rye.
-“Not far from the Steelers’ Heinz Field, War Streets represents an ideal setting for a low-alcohol pregame cocktail before walking down the hill for tailgating.
-Incorporating premium agave spirits and made in an Italian style, the War Streets Spritz is a great way to kick off a day of watching the Steelers dominate the competition."
+“The War Streets Spritz is named in honor of Franco Harris’ Italian army and the historic Mexican War Streets neighborhood on Pittsburgh’s North Side,” Anderson says of his drink, describing the neighborhood whose streets are named after notable battles and figures of the Mexican-American War.
+“Not far from the Steelers’ Heinz Field, War Streets represents an ideal setting for a low-alcohol pregame cocktail before walking down the hill for tailgating.”

 - 2 dashes Peychaud’s bitters